-Several regional governments have also taken measures in order to provide financial support to companies that are facing difficulties because of the COVID - 19 crisis.
+Several regional governments have also taken measures in order to provide financial support to companies that are facing difficulties because of the COVID-19 crisis.
 However, the majority of these measures aim to provide support to small and middle - sized enterprises.
-For large enterprises, it is worth noting that in Flanders PMV - Gigarant will be able to provide an additional Corona - guarantee.
+For large enterprises, it is worth noting that in Flanders PMV - Gigarant provides for additional solutions in respect of the Corona-crisis.